o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ## `sha256`

-Creates a hash value for an O3DE object using the SHA-256 secure hash algorithm.
+Creates a hash value for an O3DE object using SHA-256 (Secure Hash Algorithm 256).
 This command outputs the specified file path and writes the value to the `sha256` field in the specified JSON file.

 ### Format